 Cyberbullying - Repeated bullying that occurs in an online space.
-See HIGHFIELD AND BROOKHAM SCHOOLS POLICY REGARDING PUPIL SAFETY ON THE INTERNET INCLUDING POLICY ON ANTI-CYBER BULLYING below.

 The Seriousness of Bullying

 Bullying may involve actions or comments that are racist, homophobic, or which focus on disabilities or other physical attributes (such as hair colour or body shape).
 Bullying can happen anywhere and at any time.
 It can cause serious and lasting psychological damage and even suicide.
 Harassment and threatening behaviour are criminal offences.
 We always treat it very seriously.
 It conflicts sharply with the school's policy on equal opportunities, as well as with its social and moral principles.